The Magickal Aspects of Cinnamon and Cassia

 This spell is for matters concerning your victory or success in a specific situation.

 Cinnamon can be used in two ways, smoldered and eaten.
-The main focus will be on the cinnamon as a potent focal point or ignition source for your spell.
+The main focus will be on the cinnamon as a strong focal point or ignition source for your spell.
 The other ingredients will assist in the success of the spell and create delicious cookies.

 Cinnamon Success Cookie